Dominance and Signs of Potential Dominance

 - The Chair recording the votes of participants in the minutes.

-- Participants insisting that the Chair makes use of these mechanisms.
+- Participants requesting that the Chair makes use of these mechanisms.

 What should a Standards Committee (or one of its subgroups) do when it becomes aware of potential dominance?